Auth1337/Discord-Multiple-Token-Hoster/README.md

 # Add Your Tokens in tokens.txt File And run using python3 main.py

+# skids
-# ik you will skid it that's why you're gay
+ik you will skid it that's why you're gay